chaseruskin/orbit/README.md

 ### An extensible build tool designed to support any workflow

 Hardware development involves many complex processes, from running simulations to generating bitstreams.
 Orbit simplifies the build process into two stages: planning and execution.
-Orbit performs the planning of a build by resolving all HDL source code dependencies to produce a single file listing the topologically sorted source code file order.
-From here, Orbit invokes any user-configured target to execute and process the planned list of source code files.
+Orbit performs the planning of a build by resolving all HDL source code dependencies to produce a single file listing the topologically sorted source file order.
+From here, Orbit invokes any user-configured target to execute and process the planned list of source files.
 By allowing users to add their own execution processes, Orbit is __an extensible build tool designed to support any workflow.__

 ### Free and open source